Deterministic doublet

 This example demonstrates how to read raster grids using the pygridsio package and

-run a deterministic doublet simulation using the calculate_doublet_performance function.
+run a deterministic doublet simulation using the Aquifer and ThermoGISDoublet classes.

 Example Input Data